rafaelaqfc/Visualizing-Tuberculosis-Data-Using-Tableau/.ipynb_checkpoints/README-checkpoint.md

   c) *TB (all forms)* include both *latent-TB* and *TB (active) disease*,

-  c) *low-bound* and *high-bound*: these are mathematical values that are used to do estimations of numbers; so whereas a low-bound feature brings out the smallest value that would be rounded up to the estimated value, a high-bound would round up the smallest value that would be rounded up to the next estimated value.
+  d) *low-bound* and *high-bound*: these are mathematical values that are used to do estimations of numbers; so whereas a low-bound feature brings out the smallest value that would be rounded up to the estimated value, a high-bound would round up the smallest value that would be rounded up to the next estimated value.
 This means that the detection rate, for example, should stay between those 2 in order to be accurate and objective.
 As in the dataset we have the number of cases per 100,000 people and its stay between the low-bound and hig-bound, we will stick with the rate detection estimation numbers,

-  c) *ISO-2* and *ISO-3* are numerical international codes used to designate every country/territory like an acronomy by using a 2 letter (ISO-2) or 3 letters combination (ISO-3) that designates a especific region or country.
+  e) *ISO-2* and *ISO-3* are numerical international codes used to designate every country/territory like an acronomy by using a 2 letter (ISO-2) or 3 letters combination (ISO-3) that designates a especific region or country.

 - Updating some geographical regions/countries which were not accepted by Tableau: